NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 > anymore in your JupyterLab, you can start a new one in "**File** --> **New Launcher**".
 {: .callout}

-# Copy your output files from Abel to the virtual machine
+# Copy your output files from Saga to the virtual machine

 Start a new **Terminal** on your JupyterHub (this will be referred to hereafter as your "JupyterHub terminal") and type the following commands.

 <font color="blue">On the JupyterHub terminal:</font>

-<pre>rsync -avzu --progress YOUR_USER_NAME@abel.uio.no:/work/users/YOUR_USER_NAME/archive/f2000.T31T31.test/ /opt/uio/GEO4962/$USER/f2000.T31T31.test/
+<pre>rsync -avzu --progress YOUR_USER_NAME@saga.sigma2.no:/work/users/YOUR_USER_NAME/archive/f2000.T31T31.test/ /opt/uio/GEO4962/$USER/f2000.T31T31.test/
 </pre>